teradatadb/NameNormalization/README.md

 3. The 'data.xlsx' file, included in this repository, contains a list of standard company names for matching.
 4. Use `streamlit run app.py` to start the application.

-As it operates, the tool maps individual or mu
+As it operates, the tool maps individual or mult